 Now that you know what your kids should pack for Disney World, take a look at the rest of this Disney World packing series to find out what adults should pack and what should go in your day bag.

 What’s the one item you think a parent should never leave home without?
 Let me know down in the comments below!
-And grab the Disney Packing list so you don’t forget a thing!
+And grab the Disney Packing list above so you don’t forget a thing!